 As a self-described “science geek,” Brown decided to further research into the ingredients and manufacturing processes.
 It was soon discovered that although various climbing companies publicly branded each of their athletic chalks differently, in terms of ingredients and production, almost all of the chalk was identical, often even created at the same factory and simply placed in different packaging.
 Furthermore, while countless climbing companies have dedicated themselves to providing various types of climbing gear ranging from ropes, shoes, and even chalk pads, none had yet done this for athletic chalk, so climbers didn’t even have a choice in which kind to use.

 At the beginning of the company’s growth, Brown stated his biggest fear was being too limited in the scope of which athletes they could help.
-“From the start, we’ve focused on climbers, and what we’ve learned is there are so many other athletes who can benefit from our product, but we haven’t been able to reach them yet.”
+“From the start, we’ve focused on climbers, and we’ve learned there are so many other athletes who can benefit from our product, but we haven’t been able to reach them yet.”

-It’s one thing to hear a company promote its products, but how do Friction Labs products compare to other similar products on the market?
+It’s one thing to hear a company promote its products, but how do Friction Labs' products compare to similar products on the market?
 The answer can be found in countless testimonials online, where climbers-turned-bloggers have conducted their blind tests.
 In one example, a climber recruited a panel of several amateur athletes to conduct a blind test comparing the Friction Labs Unicorn Dust blend against six other top loose chalk products and run multiple trials across all kinds of terrain.
-Each of the testers picked Friction Labs as their favorite chalk due to a combination of easy-to-apply even coating, the feeling of increased security while gripping the wall, and the fact that it didn’t dry out their hands which enabled a much longer, more enjoyable climb.
+Each tester picked Friction Labs as their favorite chalk due to a combination of easy-to-apply even coating, the feeling of increased security while gripping the wall, and the fact that it didn’t dry out their hands which enabled a much longer, more enjoyable climb.

 Yet, Friction Labs has proven they can successfully navigate that line.
 Indeed, climbers have reported experimenting with other unique ways to increase skin performance, ranging from something as simple as making house rules to avoid doing the dishes the morning before a climbing day to something as extreme as using strong skin-drying agents, such as antihydral, several times per year.
 Yet, athletic chalk remains one of the most practical, safe, and effective ways to achieve and maintain healthy climbing skin.